When it comes to settling in Switzerland, there are as many different experiences as there are people.

 One can't imagine an après-ski in Switzerland without a Kafi Luz!

-A normal sight on New Year’s Eve: A group of men in traditional costumes walk into the bar while ringing huge cowbells, just to kill a bottle of beer in five minutes and continue to the next bar...
+A group of men in traditional costumes walks into the bar while ringing huge cowbells, just to kill a bottle of beer in five minutes and continue to the next bar...